camunda/camunda-docs-static/README.md

 add or remove a div with the attribute `data-banner`.

-This is an example of a "<blockquote>"-style, html based banner.
+This is an example of a blockquote-style, html based banner.
 It will be visualized with a bar on the left.

 ```html
 <div data-banner>